peyton-brown/Squid-Proxy-MariaDB-PHP-Signup/README.md

 Create swap directories using -z.
 - squid -z

-Start the squid service:
-- systemctl start squid

-Enable the squid service to start automatically when the system boots:
+Start the squid service & Enable the squid service to start automatically when the system boots:
-- systemctl enable squid
+- systemctl start squid; systemctl enable squid

 Check if squid is running:
 - systemctl status squid